werner-duvaud/muzero-general/README.md

 * [ ] Windows support (Experimental / Workaround: Use the [notebook](https://github.com/werner-duvaud/muzero-general/blob/master/notebook.ipynb) in [Google Colab](https://colab.research.google.com))

 ### Further improvements
-These improvements are active research, they are personal ideas and go beyond MuZero paper.
+Here is a list of features which could be interesting to add but which are not in MuZero's paper.
 We are open to contributions and other ideas.

 * [x] [Hyperparameter search](https://github.com/werner-duvaud/muzero-general/wiki/Hyperparameter-Optimization)
 * [x] [Continuous action space](https://github.com/werner-duvaud/muzero-general/tree/continuous)
 * [x] [Tool to understand the learned model](https://github.com/werner-duvaud/muzero-general/blob/master/diagnose_model.py)
-* [ ] Support of stochastic environments
+* [ ] Batch MCTS
 * [ ] Support of more than two player games
-* [ ] RL tricks (Never Give Up,  Adaptive Exploration, ...)

 ## Demo